Protect yourself from Marketplace fraud

 • Someone you don’t know contacts you about getting health insurance and asks you to pay – or asks you for your personal financial or health information.

-• Someone contacts you and claims to be from the government or Medicare – and asks you to pay for a new “Obamacare” insurance card.
+• Someone contacts you and claims to be from the government, your state, Marketplace, Medicaid, CHIP, or Medicare – and asks you to pay or send them gift cards to get or keep coverage.

 • You give your personal health, bank account, or credit card information to someone who calls you and says they’re from the government.